How to Keep Baby Boomer Employees Happy on the Job

 Many Boomers have pushed back retirement for many different reasons.
 Some find work fulfilling while others can’t afford retirement.
 Offer your Boomers flexible schedules (such as part-time work) and a variety of retirement offerings to meet their various needs.

 One of the best ways to ensure that your multi-generational workforce can get along is to hire employees who fit in with the workplace culture.
 So how do you find the right person before even offering the job to someone?
-With Workzinga’s personality test, we match your company with job seekers who fit with your company culture!
-Our proprietary algorithm is the only one that combines soft skills with personality insights, giving you the best matches possible.
+With Workzinga’s pre-employment assessment, we measure how well job seekers fit with your company culture!
+Our proprietary assessment is the only one that combines soft skills with personality insights, giving you the best possible match.